-Gram Parsons, Jerry Lee Lewis and Ray Stevens might not be Hall of Fame inductees just yet, but they represent the variety of artists represented throughout the museum’s overall narrative.
+Gram Parsons, Jerry Lee Lewis and Ray Stevens might not be Hall of Fame inductees just yet, but they represent the variety of country stars represented throughout the museum’s overall narrative.
 This story covers more than Jimmie Rodgers, Hank Williams and Johnny Cash, while paying such obvious legends their just due.
 Modern artists like Alan Jackson, Garth Brooks and Dolly Parton also get spotlighted in this one-of-a-kind museum.

-Also, there are Hall of Fame attractions beyond what’s covered here, including Taylor Swift Education Center programming, live music and the RCA Studio B tour and Hatch Show Print tours.
-Further, some of these exhibits are on display for a specified limited time.
+Also, there are Hall of Fame attractions beyond what’s covered here, including Taylor Swift Education Center programming, live music at the CMA Theater, the historic RCA Studio B tour and Hatch Show Print tours.
+Further, some of these special exhibits are on display for a specified limited time.

 Sing Me Back Home: A Journey Through Country Music

 From the earliest Americans’ influences to the impact of old-time gospel, the stage gets set for country music at this permanent exhibit.
 The genre’s many sonic and cultural twists and turns follow, from the earliest radio stars to reality show winners.
 Sing Me Back Home: A Journey Through Country Music establishes this narrative, which gets backed up by the temporary exhibits’ focus on specific artists or time periods.